The Twenty Cent

 20 Cent vs Quarter Sizes

-The photos above show the actual size of the Twenty Cent coin (left) compared to that of a quarter.
+The photos above show the relative size of the Twenty Cent coin (left) compared to that of a quarter.
 The coins are fairly similar in size, and both carry the Seated Liberty theme.
 The Twenty Cent coin had a plain edge compared to a reeded edge on the quarter, but this did little to differentiate the two.
 Its not hard to understand how people easily confused the identity of the coins, which is cited as one of the primary reason the Twenty Cent coin lasted just a couple of years in regular production.

-Authorization for the new Twenty Cent piece was
+the new Twenty Cent piece was

 provided by the Coinage Act of March 3, 1875.
 Perhaps the coin

 might have gained a foothold in American society had it not been so